TheHolyChickn/latex-hub/README.md

 What the app should do:

-- implements gilles castel's scripts in a CLI (I will send the actual scripts later, but familiarize yourself with their functionality here); these will be rewritten into js later
+- implements gilles castel's scripts in a CLI (the python versions can already be found in this repo, we need to rewrite them into js);

 - implements my addition to his scripts which adds management for homework assignments (again, as a cli)